sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     virtual int __stdcall GetVersion() { return AVISYNTH_INTERFACE_VERSION; }

-GetVersion returns the interface version of the loaded avisynth.dll:
+GetVersion returns the interface version of the Clip instance, but it would show, against which avisynth.h version was the filter built.

 AVISYNTH_INTERFACE_VERSION = 1 (v1.0-v2.0.8), 2 (v2.5.0-v2.5.5), 3
 (v2.5.6-v2.5.8), 5 (v2.6.0a1-v2.6.0a5), 6 (v2.6.0), 8 (Avisynth+ from a specific build on) [version 4 doesn't exist].

-2021 note: this returns the interface version of how the plugin was built against actual avisynth header.
+This only returns the interface version of how the plugin was built against an actual avisynth header.

+Since in Avisynth the closest (pseudo) clip is Avisynth's internal MT or cache-guard clip, it usually returns the real Avisynth version, but for non-cached, non-MT  filters it may show the filter's avisynth header version.

 In interface V9 (working version 8.1) use GetEnvProperty(AEP_INTERFACE_VERSION) and GetEnvProperty(AEP_INTERFACE_BUGFIX) for this task.